-‘Underground Comedian’ is a phrase Louie Christie coined to describe being a new comedian who is not successful.
+‘Underground Comedian’ is a phrase I coined to describe being a comedian who is new, alternative, and not successful.

-Louie Christie does not perform live regularly.
-He prefers to do comedy on this new thing called…
+I don’t perform live regularly, I prefer to do comedy on this new-fangled thing called…

 In London, United Kingdom, and other places.

-“Always ready to ask questions about why/how we do things.”
+– Pete CampAlways ready to ask questions about why/how we do things.

 Usually leaving just enough time between gigs to forget any jokes and/or stage craft.